photoprism/photoprism-docs/docs/getting-started/troubleshooting/docker.md

 ### Podman Compose

-[Podman](https://podman.io/) is supported as a replacement for Docker on **Red Hat-compatible** Linux distributions** like RHEL, CentOS, Fedora, AlmaLinux, and Rocky Linux.
+On Red Hat-compatible Linux distributions like RHEL, CentOS, Fedora, AlmaLinux, and Rocky Linux, you can use [Podman](https://podman.io/) and [Podman Compose](https://docs.podman.io/en/latest/markdown/podman-compose.1.html) as direct replacements for Docker and Docker Compose.
 The following installs the `podman` and `podman-compose` commands if they are not already installed:

 ```bash
 sudo dnf update -y